fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

 ## RecipientOverview (object)
 + name: The ABC Corporation (required, string)
     Name of the recipient.
-+ duns: 0123456 (required, string)
++ duns: `0123456` (required, string, nullable)
-    Recipient's DUNS (Data Universal Numbering System) number.
-A unique identifier for business entities.
+    Recipient's DUNS (Data Universal Numbering System) number. `null` when no DUNS is provided.
++ id: `abc123-P` (required, string)
+    A unique identifier for the recipient.
-+ parent_name: The XYZ Corporation (required, string, nullable) Parent recipient's name.
-Null if the recipient does not have a parent recipient.
++ parent_name: The XYZ Corporation (required, string, nullable) Parent recipient's name. `null` if the recipient does not have a parent recipient.
-+ parent_duns: 0987654 (required, string, nullable)
++ parent_duns: `0987654` (required, string, nullable)
-    Parent recipient's DUNS number.
-Null if the recipient does not have a parent recipient.
+    Parent recipient's DUNS number. `null` if the recipient does not have a parent recipient, or the parent recipient's DUNS is not provided.
++ parent_id: `xyz123-R` (required, string, nullable)
+    A unique identifier for the parent recipient. `null` if the recipient does not have a parent recipient.
 + location: (required, RecipientLocation, fixed-type)
 + business_types: Corporate Entity, For Profit Organization (required, array[string], fixed-type) An array of business types used to categorize recipients.